CJOnline has a good article comparing the Dawgs to the Beloit team which has an 8-3 record, the losses being against bigger teams.

 Brinley Dyche, Junior, Rossville.

-Caylee Douglass, Senior, Rossville.
+Caylee Douglass, Senior, Rossville

 Drew Baxter, Senior, Seaman.

-Brooklyn DeLeye, Junior, Washburn
+Brooklyn DeLeye, Junior, Washburn Rural.

 Makinsey Jones, Junior, Topeka West.